conan-io/conan-io.github.io/_posts/2016-05-10-Programming-C++-with-the-4-Cs:-Clang,-CMake,-CLion-and-Conan.markdown

 Also I found more intuitive to launch CLion with those variable defined, so it detects the CLang compiler and shows it in the Settings dialog.
-It is possible to use cmake command line parameters ``-DCMAKE_C_COMPILER=clang-3.6 -DCMAKE_CXX_COMPILER=clang++-3.6`` in the same CLion Settings dialog, but a File->InvalidateCache/Restart is typically necessary, as CMake cache only stores the compiler the first invocation (which is automatically done by CLion, before able to set the command line parameters).
+It is possible to use cmake command line parameters ``-DCMAKE_C_COMPILER=clang-3.6 -DCMAKE_CXX_COMPILER=clang++-3.6`` in the same CLion Settings dialog, but a CMake cache restart is typically necessary, as CMake cache only stores the compiler the first invocation (which is automatically done by CLion, before able to set the command line parameters).